In the

 Your good-humoured friend will say "none

-of it" and ask you to serve in a mental
+of it" and ask you to check out the shelf pharmaceuticals pronto!

 One of the things I always have enjoyed about ol' Winter is the sparkly February day that I devote herb stalks and leavings to the elements, by burning them outdoors.
 I say my kind prayers and will the aura of my gardens' traff to the Gods.
 Including a few Self-Heal flowers in a devotional like this would not hurt, to strengthen the aura of Healing sent through the cold air.